June 22, 2019; revised October 23, 2019; March 1, 2021; June 20, 2022

 Two Main Diṭṭhis (Deeper Wrong Views)

 4. There are two main “diṭṭhis” or “wrong views” about the world discussed in the “Brahmajāla Sutta (DN 1)“.
-Note that I always provide the Pāli version of a sutta, because sometimes the commonly available English translations have errors.
+I always provide the Pāli version of a sutta because sometimes the commonly available English translations have errors.
 I usually give a link to the Pāli version at Sutta Central.
-One can get translations to English — and even a few more languages — there by clicking on the “hamburger icon” (represented by three short parallel lines) at the top left.
+One can get translations to English — and even a few more languages — by clicking on the “hamburger icon” (represented by three short parallel lines) at the top left.
+Keep in mind that some translations there are incorrect.

 - One is the ucchēda diṭṭhi, which says a “person” exists only until the death of the physical body; a “person” is nothing more than a collection of physical matter (molecules).
 When the “person” dies, that is the end of the story (uccēda means “cut off”).